LaClimSx/data-story-datasentinels/docs/index.markdown

 Putting these together: **timing is weak**, but **similarity carries signal**.
 Subreddits that share context (same institution, same topics, same stressors) are more likely to align than attack each other directly.

 That ties back to the original question: r/csmastudents and r/ADA live in the same ecosystem.
-When people are stressed about the same thing, the “response” isn’t usually retaliation — it’s shared venting and coalition-building.
+When people are stressed about the same thing, the “response” isn’t usually retaliation, it’s shared venting and coalition-building.

 **Takeaway:** Reddit conflict isn’t driven by how fast people respond.
 It’s driven more by **who is similar**, **who is visible**, and **who repeatedly becomes a focal point**.